perplexityjeff/Backup-VirtualBox-PowerShell/README.md

 * Force: This is used to tell VirtualBox to force shutdown (poweroff) the VM instead of acpipowerbutton method

 ## Mode: Snapshot
+This only creates a snapshot of the VM

 * Snapshot: This is a switch to get into snapshot mode.
 This does not save it to a destination thus not a backup
 * Keep: This allows you to specify the amount of days of snapshots to keep, older snapshots will be deleted.
 This function is optional